Posts

 - Morten Strøksnes: Shark Drunk (Twice.
 Amazing book.
 The best book I’ve read about the sea; a treasure trove of anecdota about the sea)

-- Bertrand Russell: The problems of Philosophy (Metaphysics should be a required lecture for computer science degrees IMO, excellent and very approachable for anyone wanting to dip their feet in metaphysics; I actually never finished it)
+- Bertrand Russell: The problems of Philosophy (Metaphysics should be a required lecture for computer science degrees IMO, excellent and very approachable for anyone wanting to dip their feet in metaphysics)

 - Max Kanat-Alexander: Code Simplicity (Excellent, Must read.
 Having read that before starting my programming career was a huge help.
 Exposes very simple principles that are easy to follow and helps tremendously in code maintainability; Read it twice)